The Control Framework

 - Test necessity via ablation: does removing the direction prevent the behavior?

-A direction that passes both tests is a genuine causal mediator.
-This is the same logic as activation patching, but applied to concept directions rather than individual components.
+A direction that passes both tests has evidence for causal mediation under those interventions.
+This follows the logic of activation patching, but applies it to a direction rather than a named model component.

 Pause and think: The limits of linear control